-Ask any bride-to-be and she'll probably say the same thing: Half the fun of getting married is planning the wedding.
+Ask any engaged couple, and they’ll probably say the same thing: Half the fun of getting married is planning the wedding.
 But before you go crazy on Pinterest, it’s important take a minute to think about which trends are actually worth including in your big day.
-While some ideas might offer some initial appeal, in reality, a lot of wedding fads are fleeting.
+While some ideas might offer initial appeal, in reality, a lot of wedding fads are fleeting.

-Luckily, we have wedding planner friends Ashley Douglass, owner of Ashley Douglass Events, and Jove Meyer of Jove Meyer Events to call upon for help.
+Luckily, we have wedding planner friends Ashley Douglass, owner of Ashley Douglass Events, and Jove Meyer, of Jove Meyer Events, to call upon for help.
 We asked these party-throwing aficionados what wedding trends are on their way out, and they had lots to share.
-From flower crowns to table linens, read ahead for six played-out wedding fads the experts say it’s time to bid farewell to.
+From flower crowns to table linens, read ahead for played-out wedding fads the experts say it’s time to bid farewell to.

 If you ask Douglass, rustic-slash-farmhouse chic wedding decor is officially passé.
 “Mason jars, distressed wooden boxes, and anything else overly rustic will make your wedding look dated,” she says.
-Meyer says that the same goes for burlap, which "took the wedding world by storm a few years ago but now seems too casual."
+Meyer says the same goes for burlap.
 Douglass adds: “Savvy couples are learning to pivot from ‘rustic’ to more sophisticated ‘organic’ decor if they prefer a more natural look.”

-As adorable as flower crowns can look on the bride or bridal party, Meyer believes this is a wedding trend best kept in the past: “I think the simple elegance of flower crowns were a refreshing change from a bouquet or corsage,” he explains, “but fewer and fewer couples are electing to have them at their weddings.
-More and more I am seeing unique ways to use flowers in brides' hair, be it flower hoops or a single stem in place of a big flashy crown.”
+As adorable as flower crowns can look on the wedding party, Meyer believes this is a wedding trend best kept in the past: “I think the simple elegance of flower crowns was a refreshing change from a bouquet or corsage,” he explains, “but fewer and fewer couples are electing to have them at their weddings.”
+Instead, Meyer suggests thinking about other ways to incorporate flowers into hairstyles, like “a single stem in place of a big, flashy crown.”

-“These are super popular for staged ‘getting ready’ photos,” says Douglass of overly coordinated bridal party robes, “and we have seen more than enough of these at weddings and on social media.”
-Instead of the predictable robes, Douglass says "brides are opting for more practical gifts for their bridal party—like pajama sets and yoga clothes—which are easy to wiggle in and out of and won’t mess up your hair.”
+“These are super popular for staged ‘getting ready’ photos,” says Douglass of overly coordinated robes, “and we have seen more than enough of these at weddings and on social media.”
+Instead of the predictable robes, Douglass suggests pajama sets and yoga clothes, “which are easy to wiggle in and out of and won’t mess up your hair.”

-While white will always be the natural draw for many couples getting married, Meyer says a lot of couples are deciding to embrace brighter colors for a bolder wedding palette.
+While white will always be the natural draw for many couples getting married, Meyer says a lot of people are deciding to embrace brighter colors for a bolder wedding palette.
 “A wedding should reflect a couple’s unique style, personality, and relationship,” Meyer explains.
-“So if they love color, I always encourage them to use it!
-We just did a Lisa Frank-inspired wedding and it was so amazing, fresh, and unlike anything guests had seen before!"
+“So if they love color, I always encourage them to use it!”